 DOT-1 paid \$2.0 million upfront in cash to Viracta, which was recorded as research and development expenses in 2019.
 DOT-1 made a milestone payment of \$3.0 million to Viracta in February 2021, which was recorded as research and development expense when the milestone was achieved in April 2021.
 DOT-1 is also required to make additional milestone payments of up to \$54.0 million upon achievement of specified development and regulatory milestones for each licensed product in two indications, with milestones payable for the second indication to achieve a specified milestone event being lower than milestones payable for the first indication.
 Additionally, if DOT-1 obtains a priority review voucher with respect to a licensed product and sells such priority review voucher to a third party or uses such priority review voucher, DOT-1 is obligated to pay Viracta a specified percentage in the mid-teen digits of all net consideration received from any such sale or of the value of such used priority review voucher, as applicable.
 Commencing on the first commercial sale of a licensed product in a country, DOT-1 is obligated to pay tiered royalties ranging in the mid-single-digit percentages on net sales of licensed products, if any.
-The obligation to pay royalties will end on a country-by-country and licensed product-by-licensed product basis commencing on the first commercial sale in a country and continuing until the later of: (i) the expiration of the last valid claim of the Viracta licensed patents, jointly owned collaboration patents or specified patents owned by the Company covering the use or sale of such product in such country, (ii) the expiration of the last statutory exclusivity pertaining to such product in such country or (iii) the tenth anniversary of the first commercial sale of such product in such country.
-No milestones were achieved and due as of June 30, 2023.
+The obligation to pay royalties will end on a country-by-country and licensed product-by-licensed product basis commencing on the first commercial sale in a country and continuing until the later of: (i) the expiration of the last valid claim of the Viracta licensed patents, jointly owned collaboration patents or specified patents owned by the Company covering the use or sale of such product in such country.
+No milestones were achieved and due as of September 30, 2023.
+Subsequent to September 30, 2023, a milestone related to the Viracta License Agreement was achieved and recorded to research and development expense as disclosed in Note 11.